Categories: Science

 One of the most popular accounts belongs to @OisinTheDeer, a Giant Irish Deer that lives in Warwick’s Market Hall Museum.
 Aimed at kids, the accounts tweets updates about events taking place in the museum and across the UK.

-He also exchanges a few tweets with @spotticusnh – Giraffe that calls Ireland’s Natural History Museum home.
+He also exchanges a few tweets with @spotticusnh – a Giraffe that calls Ireland’s Natural History Museum home.
 Spotticus tweets about events in the museum after hours and also has a fair bit to say about current events.

 While @spotticusnh might bask in the limelight @AntoTheDodo, a Dublin Dodo (obviously) is mounting a campaign (#MoveDubDodo) to have himself moved from behind the scenes at the same museum to somewhere the public can see him.

-Back over in the UK and rewind a few million years (or 107, depending on when you start counting) and Diplodocus carnegii, aka @NHM_Dippy, is tweeting dinosaur who highlights the British Natural History Museum’s research.
+Back over in the UK and rewind a few million years (or 107, depending on when you start counting) and Diplodocus carnegii, aka @NHM_Dippy, is a tweeting dinosaur who highlights the British Natural History Museum’s research.
 Like @AntoTheDodo, he (she?) is running a campaign, this time to raise money for the institution.

-In Canada Vic the Dino, @VicTheDino, bling wearing T-Rex tweets for the Canadian Museum of Nature in Ottawa.
+In Canada Vic the Dino, @VicTheDino, a bling wearing T-Rex tweets for the Canadian Museum of Nature in Ottawa.
 Like @NHM_Dippy he’s attempting to mount a #Roarvolution and is actively recruiting followers.

 In Michigan, a Smilodon (better known as a saber-toothed tiger) called Sabra, @SabraSabertooth, tweets updates about the Heritage Museum and Cultural Center and modern conservation efforts.